-Zebra are gregarious, living in smaller family groups of between eight and 15 animals.
+They are gregarious, living in smaller family groups of between eight and 15 animals.
 A dominant stallion will defend his harem actively against possible intruders.
 The stallion will evict younger males as soon as he feels they become a threat to his supremacy.

-Information on hunting zebra in Africa
+Information on hunting zebra in South Africa

 Zebra hunting caliber

 We recommend the following calibers as being the best calibers for hunting zebra in Africa:

 - 338 Lapua

 There are numerous gun scopes and gun scope brands available on the market.
 Leupold and Swarovski optics certainly provide more light under darker conditions.